347th Bombardment Squadron: Strategic Air Command

-The squadron was reactivated in January 1953 at Fairchild Air Force Base, Washington when the 111th Strategic Reconnaissance Wing, an Air National Guard unit that had been mobilized for the Korean War, was returned to state control.
-The squadron assumed the mission, personnel, and Convair RB-36 Peacemaker strategic reconnaissance aircraft of the 111th Wing's 129th Strategic Reconnaissance Squadron, a regular unit assigned to the 111th Wing, which was simultaneously inactivated.
-Engaged in worldwide strategic bombardment training and stood nuclear alert until 1956 when the B-36 was retired.
-In 1956, it moved to Westover Air Force Base, Massachusetts, where it was equipped with Boeing B-52D Stratofortress intercontinental heavy bombers.
+The squadron was redesignated the 347th Strategic Reconnaissance Squadron and activated in January 1953 at Fairchild Air Force Base, Washington when the 111th Strategic Reconnaissance Wing, an Air National Guard unit that had been mobilized for the Korean War, was returned to state control.
+The squadron assumed the mission, personnel, and Convair RB-36 Peacemaker strategic reconnaissance aircraft (Note: The 129th was converting to RB-36s from Boeing RB-29 Superfortresses.) of the 111th Wing's 129th Strategic Reconnaissance Squadron, a regular unit assigned to the 111th Wing, which was simultaneously inactivated.
+On 16 June 1954 the squadron, along with SAC's other B-36 reconnaissance units was assigned bombing as its primary mission, although it continued to fly reconnaissance missions until September 1956.
+However, it retained its designation until October 1955, when it again became the 347th Bombardment Squadron.